Ometria/ometria.react_native_sdk/README.md

   });
 ```

-**Note:** As of version 1.3 `Ometria.onNotificationInteracted` requires a callback function parameter that handles the interaction response.
+**Note:** As of version 2.0.0 `Ometria.onNotificationInteracted` requires a callback function parameter that handles the interaction response.
-Usage of `.then().catch()` no longer works!
+Usage of `.then().catch()` that was used in 1.x.x no longer works!
 Please use a callback instead.

 ### Enabling rich content notifications (iOS only)